-Students enrolled in a public high school may take CE classes regardless of residence status.
+Students enrolled in a public high school may take CE classes regardless of residence status, with the execption of international students on a student visa*.
 A social security number is not required to take a CE class.
 SLCC complies with the residency policies established by the Utah State Board of Regents and the laws of the state (Utah State Code 53 B-8-102 and 106 and Utah State Board of Regents Policy and Procedures R 512) Residency Requirements for Utah.
 Visit the SLCC Residency website for more information.

 Students who are transitioning from concurrent enrollment classes to regular college classes must make sure that all of their residency documentation is current and correct.
 Otherwise, they may be classified as a non-resident and be charged non-resident tuition.
 The students can check and update their residency status by contacting the Admissions Office at 801-957-4485 or visiting the SLCC Residency website.

 The following guidelines can help students ensure that their residency is correct (this is only applicable for students who are transitioning to SLCC after high school graduation):